MLS-leading Revolution deals D.C. United a costly loss in a cloudy playoff race

 The continued absence of Edison Flores and Yordy Reyna — and Adrien Perez’s limited availability after returning from a long-term injury last week — left United without a conductor Wednesday.
 Losada again had to rely on direct play and work rate more than creative buildups.

-Flores and injured winger Paul Arriola are United’s designated players, but because of injuries and national team assignments, they’ve combined for just 33 appearances.
+Flores and injured winger Paul Arriola are United’s designated players, but because of injuries and national team assignments, they have combined for just 33 appearances.

 Despite the visitors running away with MLS’s best record, Arena was not messing around Wednesday.
 He started a full-force lineup, led by Bou (15 goals), Buksa (14 goals) and Gil (league-high 17 assists).